sharmainec/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------

 ## Glossary
+This section gives you a very quick definition of the terms used in this user guide.

 ### CSV
 A CSV file, short for comma-separated values, is a special text file that uses commas for formatting.